Tharon-C/CSS-in-Components/PITCHME.md

 ---

-They can be imutible, pure functions with no side effects
+They can be pure functions with no side effects

 ```jsx
 const Widget = (props) => (
     <div>
         ...